Cookbook

 # Support equality check to allow pickling of Enum values

-if type(self) != type(other):
+if type(self) is not type(other):

 return False